Meet the Staff

-ELIZ NOYAN - Head of Dance & Dance Troupe Tutor
+ELIZ BRAGOLI - Head of Dance & Dance Troupe

 Eliz joined Centre Stage as a student at the age of 4 in 2000.
 Throughout her 14 years at Centre Stage she took part in numerous productions and shows, including High School Musical, Honk, The Roses of Eyam and was the Dance Captain in the 2015 musical, The Wiz.

 From an early age, Eliz pursued her passion for dance, training in varying genres including ballet, tap and contemporary.
 Alongside her dance training, she felt that Centre Stage gave her the confidence to grow as a person and a performer, unlocking other skills which she would carry with her through her future.

 Eliz graduated from University of Roehampton with a BA (Hons) in Dance, where she explored new styles and techniques as well as learning the theoretical analysis of choreography and dance history.
 She then progressed to The Royal Academy of Dance to study and gain her Post Graduate Certificate in Education and is currently a secondary school dance teacher aiming to develop a dynamic dance department.

 In 2015, Eliz ended her time as a student of Centre Stage, winning their most prestigious award ‘The Oscar’ and was then asked to return as an assistant dance teacher.
 She was overjoyed to be able to work and guide students with the same knowledge and passion she received throughout her years at the school.